gamesbook/protograf/docs/source/python_commands.rst

       The values have defaults - ``0``, ``0`` and ``red``
       - respectively, which are used if no values are provided;
-      this can be seen in the first example on the lower left.
+      this can be seen in the first example on the upper left.

       If values are provided to *a* and *b*, these will change where the shapes are drawn; if a value is provided to *c* it will change the shape's color.

-      These changes to the function's properties can be seen in the other uses made of it above.
+      These changes to the function's properties can be seen in the other uses made of it above; the shapes are drawn in different colors and different locations.

       The function is activated by simply including its name as part of the script, along with its brackets, such as in the line: